policeman0077/VRC-PRO-Adapter/README.md

 <a href="https://www.buymeacoffee.com/policeman0E" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 This program reads PWM signal from RC receiver and emulates a HID gamepad.
 Support both 32U4 and SAM D21 boards.
 Before compile and flash the program to your Arduino boards.
 Please install the hid library in the folder.
+For using with VRC Pro, recommend 2ch version firmware to get the best report rate.

 ![Adapter](images/adapter.jpeg)